Recognising individuals who make significant, ongoing contributions

 |Honorary Clinical Professor||Honorary Melbourne Enterprise Professor|

-Why are honorary titles awarded?
+Why are honorific titles awarded?

-Honorary titles are awarded to recognise individuals who make significant ongoing contributions to our Faculty through world-class, values-based teaching, research, research training, engagement, enterprise, leadership and service.
+Honorific titles are awarded to recognise individuals who make significant ongoing contributions to our Faculty through world-class, values-based teaching, research, research training, engagement, enterprise, leadership and service.

-Honorary titles may also be awarded to retiring or resigning Professors who have demonstrated exceptional and sustained service to our University.
+Honorific titles may also be awarded to retiring or resigning Professors who have demonstrated exceptional and sustained service to our University.
 These individuals are recognised with the award of the distinguished titles of Emeritus Professor, Emeritus Redmond Barry Distinguished Professor and Emeritus Melbourne Laureate Professor.

-How are honorary titles awarded?
+How are honorific titles awarded?

 Recommendations for honorary clinical titles are assessed against the Criteria for Honorary Clinical Titles.
 Recommendations for honorary enterprise titles are assessed against the Criteria for Honorary Enterprise Titles.
-Recommendations for all other honorary titles are assessed against the University's Academic Careers Benchmarks and Indicators.
+Recommendations for all other titles are assessed against the University's Academic Careers Benchmarks and Indicators.

-Individuals who are being recommended for the award of an honorary title may direct any questions in the first instance to the Executive Assistant for the relevant Head of Department or Head of School.
+Individuals who are being recommended for the award of an honorific title may direct any questions in the first instance to the Executive Assistant for the relevant Head of Department or Head of School.

 Conditions of award

 Individuals awarded honorific titles are expected to comply with University of Melbourne statutes, regulations and policies relevant to the activities they undertake in their honorary capacity.